quatrope/ProperImage/docs/source/index.rst

 License
 -------

-Properimage is released under `The MIT License <https://raw.githubusercontent.com/toros-astro/Properimage/master/LICENSE.txt>`_.
+Properimage is released under `The BSD-3 License <https://raw.githubusercontent.com/toros-astro/Properimage/master/LICENSE.txt>`_.

 This license allows unlimited redistribution for any purpose as long as its copyright notices and the license's disclaimers of warranty are maintained.